-

 Bad Novel Writing Advice - Will it Never End?

 The best "bad novel writing advice" articles culled from Novel Writing on Edge.
 The point isn't to axe grind, rather to warn writers about the many writer-crippling viruses that float about like asteroids of doom.
+And check out what Isabel says.
+OMG!

-Margaret Atwood Said What?
+Margaret Atwood Said That?

 Don't Outline the Novel?